ibm-cloud-docs/language-translator/index.md

 [Translating documents (Beta)](/docs/services/language-translator?topic=language-translator-translating-documents) is now available through new API endpoints.
 Submit a Microsoft Office document, PDF, or other document with a [supported file format](/docs/services/language-translator?topic=language-translator-translating-documents#supported-file-formats), and {{site.data.keyword.languagetranslatorshort}} will provide a translated copy that preserves the original formatting.
 {: tip}

+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans in the Washington, DC location created on or after 1 April 2019.
+See [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external} for more information.

 ## Quick links
 {: #quick-links}